Rogudev/azure-to-mongodb-spark/README.md

 ## Libraries Used

-- **pyspark**: For setting up the Spark session, reading CSV streams, and performing transformations.
+- **pyspark**: For setting up the Spark session, reading CSV streams, and performing transformations, this exercise is built in DataBricks.
 - **pandas**: For data processing and manipulation in Python.
 - **unidecode**: To remove special characters for MongoDB collection naming.
-- **functions**: For Spark SQL functions used for data transformations.
+- **pyspark.sql functions** and **pyspark.sql.types**: For Spark SQL functions used for data transformations.

 ## Project Flow